Hike Lake County Challenge

 To receive your free dog tag, zipper pull or commemorative shield for your walking stick (while supplies last), submit your Travel Log online, bring it to any Hike Lake County Center, or mail it with a self-addressed stamped envelope to Lake County Forest Preserves, 1899 West Winchester Road, Libertyville, IL 60048 by January 31, 2017.

 Stop by any of the locations listed below for your free commemorative shield or zipper pull (while supplies last).
 Buy a hiking stick ($10 each) at all locations.
 Purchase an official Hike Lake County dog collar ($5 each) at the General Offices or Ryerson Woods.
 Golden Guide books ($7 each) are available at Ryerson Woods.
 You can also purchase official Hike Lake County gear, including apparel, accessories and great gift ideas, in our online store.

 Weekdays, 6:30 am–3 pm | 847-968-3411

 Tue–Sat, 9 am–5 pm; Sun, 11 am–4 pm | 847-968-3320

 Shop online store

 Guided Hike Lake County Hikes

-On Sundays from August 21–November 13, 2016, join a naturalist for a guided walk of some of Lake County’s breathtaking scenery.
+Join a naturalist for a guided walk of some of Lake County’s breathtaking scenery.
 Stroll through woodlands, prairies, forests, and along the Des Plaines River Trail while improving your health and knowledge of nature.
+Dates and locations »